 Sara Murphy - Mezzo-soprano

-Sara Murphy, “a gorgeous, deep, dark mezzo-soprano” (New York Times), is a concert, opera and recital artist who has been called “absolutely unforgettable for her versatility and ability to conquer any sensitive soul” (El Nacional, Dominican Republic).
-In October 2016, she made her company and role debut atthe Teatro dell’Opera di Romaas Ulrica in Verdi's Un Ballo in Maschera under the baton of Jesus Lopez-Cobos.
+Sara Murphy, “a gorgeous, deep, dark mezzo-soprano” (New York Times), is a vocal artist who has been called “absolutely unforgettable for her versatility and ability to conquer any sensitive soul” (El Nacional, Dominican Republic).

 A highlight of Sara’s 2018-2019 season is The Dichter Project: Eduard Mörike, a marathon two-part performance of Hugo Wolf’s revolutionary songbook on texts by Eduard Mörike, accompanied by pianist Martin Katz, presented by Five Boroughs Music Festival and Brooklyn Art Song Society.